Finding a Job: How a Recruiter Can Kick-Start Your Job Search

 And that’s not all.
 If requested, they’ll offer professional development advice and other career tips.

-Last word on finding a job
+Last word on a recruiter helping you find a job

 Whether you’re just starting your career, reentering the workforce after a layoff, or ready to move on to something new or more challenging, a smart job hunt requires strategy and a lot of hard work.
 Professional networking, researching potential employers, sharpening the resume and crafting cover letters are just the start of a successful job hunt.